Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 * Basilisk : A large reptile breathing poisonous vapors.
 Its horn can be sheared for orichalcum.

 ## Deep succubi summon ##
 * Sothoth spawn : An huge monster that will turn itself invisible to its enemies.
-Its slime will turn non succubi victim crazy.
+Its slime will turn its victims crazy.

 # Turning prisoners in you side #
 Both civs have access to a special building allowing them to turn citizen of other civilization to your fort.
 * The deep succubi variant is more powerful as it also transform prisoners who will act as full citizens.
-* To turn prisoners, install their cages near the den of iniquity or torture chamber then execute the charm/corrupt prisoner job.
+* To turn prisoners, install their cages near a den of iniquity or a torture chamber then execute the charm/corrupt prisoner job.
 * These jobs use the alchemy labor.
 * Prisoners within line of sight will be made member of your civilization.